Salt Dough Leaf Ornament Gift

 Salt Dough Leaf Ornament Gift Tutorial

-Fall and the holidays are coming up and I can hardly wait for the gorgeous leaves to turn colors and drop!
-There are SO many outdoor and indoor activities that you can do with leaves!
 We absolutely LOVE the way our salt dough leaf ornament turned out!
 It’s the perfect sensory activity for kids and they can turn their creations into wonderful handmade gifts to treasure for years to come.
-Grab a few leaves and the supplies below and get started!

 Salt Dough Ornament Ingredients: